taejs/book-exploring-async-basics/src/6_epoll_kqueue_iocp.md

 ## Readiness-based event queues

-Epoll and Kqueue are known as readiness-based event queues; this is because they let you know when an action is ready to be performed, e.g., when a socket is ready to be read from.
+Epoll and Kqueue are known as readiness-based event queues, which means they let you know when an action is ready to be performed.
+An example of this is a socket that is ready to be read from.

 **Basically this happens when we want to read data from a socket using epoll/kqueue:**